neuralmagic/sparseml/user-guide/modifiers.md

 - `start_epoch`: The epoch to start the GMP algorithm
 - `end_epoch`: The epoch to end the GMP algorithm
 - `update_frequency`: Frequency at which weights are pruned
 - `params`: A list of full parameter names or regest patters to apply pruning to.
-Regex patersn must be specified with the prefix `re:` (e.g. `"re:.*weight"`). `__ALL__` will match all parameters. `__ALL_PRUNABLE__` will match to all ConvNd and Linear layers' weights
+Regex patterns must be specified with the prefix `re:` (e.g. `"re:.*weight"`). `__ALL__` will match all parameters. `__ALL_PRUNABLE__` will match to all ConvNd and Linear layers' weights
 - `inter_func`: The type of interpolation function to use, which determines how sparsity is added to the network.
 Options are `linear`, `cubic`, and `inverse_cubic`. `cubic` is the default
 - `mask_type`: String to define the type of sparsity to apply.
 Options are `unstructured` for unstructured pruning or `4block` for four block pruning or a list of two integers for a custom block shape.
-In almost all cases, you should use `unstructured`
+In almost all cases, you should use `unstructured`.

 Example: